The Yummiest Factory in the World! Niederegger Marzipan

-The smell of sweet roasting almonds is in the air, the people working there look genuinely happy and everywhere you look there are Marzipan candies going by - on conveyer belts, on trolleys, in boxes.
+I was impressed by the harmony of old and new in the factory - state of the art machinery running along side centuries old traditions.
+The people working there seemed genuinely happy and everywhere you looked there were Marzipan candies going by - on conveyer belts, on trolleys, in boxes.

 The Niederegger "factory" is in the city of Lübeck in northern Germany.
 But is "factory" the right word?
 When I think "factory" I think dust, sweat, noise.
 And because I grew up in a family that manufactured windows and doors - I think wood and sawdust and roaring saws.